8.12 Rule Change 4092-3

 NOTE: Following publication of an article on the slide rule in the Journal of the Oughtred Society in 2021, two new pieces of information have surfaced.
 First, a Letter to the Editor of the Oughtred Society was received from Maynard Wright, who revealed the existance of his 4092-3 with serial number 64950 and which does not have the new scale set with a K scale.
 This lends credence to the possibility that our rule 64405 is perhaps the result of a test run or a very limited run for this particular scale set.
 Second, Fred Astren noted during the 28th International Meeting of Collectors and Researchers of Slide Rules and other Historic Computing Instruments, September 17, 2022, that he has in his possession a 4092-5 – serial number 62906 – which also has the K scale at the bottom of the rule.
 This would indicate that up to approximately 1500 such rules may have been produced (if all rules between these two were indeed model 4092s).
-However, a counter-example exists that shows that not all rules between these serial numbers had the lower K scale.
-The example in our Collection has serial number 64163, which does not have a K scale at all.
-(See the image below.)
+However, at least two counter-examples exist that show that not all rules between these serial numbers had the lower K scale.
+The examples in our Collection are a 4092-5 with serial number 63063 and a 4092-3 with serial number 64163, both of which do not have a K scale at all.
+(See the images below.)

 - Fred’s 4092-5 —- 62906 — lower K scale